 In addition to educational requirement, one primary element one should have to succeed in his/her career as a geotechnical engineer is to have an adequate level of practical knowledge, and more importantly — Engineering Judgment — to practice as a geotechnical engineer.
 Engineering Judgment generally comes from work experience and mentorship (usually through Co-op or Internship/Practicum programs or part-time and full-time employment).
 Winning a career in geotechnical engineering may become challenging if one doesn't have the required work experience: the challenge is that one may not get the experience if he or she doesn't get a job and he or she may not get the job if he or she doesn't have the required Canadian work experience.
 This vicious cycle has been experienced by many international engineers who have immigrated or want to immigrate to Canada (even with many years of international experience) who will find it difficult to get a job in the Canadian market (because they don't have Canadian engineering work experience).
 Having Canadian engineering work experience with a reputable engineering company is very desirable for Canadian employers.

-To overcome the challenge with Canadian engineering work experience and as a service to our professional community — from time to time — Alpha Adroit Engineering Ltd (https://www.alphaadroit.ca/) at its discretion provides Free Internship — Practicum Programs to students and new graduates, also internationally educated professionals with limited Canadian experience, who require practical North American experience for building their resume to enter the job market, as part of their educational accreditation, obtain their P.Eng. certification in geotechnical engineering, and build on their skill sets required for their engineering judgment, or get engaged in Engineering Industrial Research and Development (R&D).
+To overcome the challenge with Canadian engineering work experience and as a service to our professional community — from time to time — Alpha Adroit Engineering Ltd (https://www.alphaadroit.ca/) at its discretion provides Internship — Practicum Programs to students and new graduates, also internationally educated professionals with limited Canadian engineering experience, who require practical North American experience for building their resume to enter the job market, as part of their educational accreditation, obtain their P.Eng. certification in geotechnical engineering (Engineering Practical Work Experience), build on their skill sets required for their engineering judgment, or get engaged in Engineering Industrial Research and Development (R&D).

 - be legally entitled to work and study in Canada